Gdoc/Admin

 Thyroid cancer deaths in children through contaminated milk

 Most of the population was not exposed to levels of radiation that would put them at risk of negative health impacts.
-However, the slow response to the disaster meant that some individuals were exposed to the short-lived radionuclide Iodine-131 (131I) through the contamination of milk.
+However, the slow response to the disaster meant that some individuals were exposed to the short-lived radionuclide Iodine-131 (131I) through milk contamination.
 Radioactive fallout settled on pasture grass across the region; this contaminated milk supplies and leafy vegetables that were consumed in the days immediately after the incident.

 This exposure to 131I has not been linked to increased cancer risk in the adult population, but several studies have shown an increased incidence of thyroid cancer in those who were children and adolescents around this time.
 Figuring out how many cases of thyroid cancer in this young population were caused by the accident is not straightforward.
 This is because there was a large increase in screening efforts in the aftermath of the disaster.
 It’s not uncommon for thyroid cancer cases to go undetected – and have no negative impact on an individual’s life.
 Increased screening, particularly in child populations, would result in finding many cases of cancer that would normally go undetected.